raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 print(point)
 ```

-`point` is a [`GeographicPosition`](https://rhodesmill.org/skyfield/api-topos.html#skyfield.toposlib.GeographicPosition), so you can access it's individual elements:
+`point` is a `GeographicPosition`, so you can refer to the documentation and see [how you can access it's individual elements]((https://rhodesmill.org/skyfield/api-topos.html#skyfield.toposlib.GeographicPosition)):

 ```python
 from astro_pi import ISS